EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 <br>

 ## Where to Stay?
 We primarily used airbnb as hotels can be very expensive in Puerto Rico.
+Howevever, if you have the budget, Puerto Rico has a number of great hotels.
 We booked a guest house in Vieques because of the great reviews and fair price for the island.
 We highly recommend each - but one - of the places where we stayed, for several different reasons:

 - Utuado: At Adam's